pwwang/datar/README.md

 # install with a backend
 pip install -U datar[pandas]

-# More backends support will be added in the future
+# More backends support coming soon
 ```

 <!-- ## Maximum compatibility with R packages